mdrmtz/JS-Design-Patterns-Exercise/module/README.md

   - ChairModule, WheelModule, BatteryModule, WheelChairModule, LogModule

 For Chair and WheelModule will use LogModule to show how augment modules could be use.

+Inside of the extra folder there is a simple example of the use of the pattern.